 What exactly is Expressive Therapy?

-Expressive Therapy draws from a variety of expressive art forms that involve active participation such as creative movement and music, breath and sensory regulation therapy, story-telling, visual arts, ritual and symbolic play.
+Expressive Therapy draws from a variety of expressive art forms that involve active participation such as creative movement and music, therapeutic movement, breath and sensory regulation therapy, story-telling, visual arts, ritual and symbolic play.

 Rather than focusing on aesthetics or making something ‘beautiful’, in Expressive Therapy these mediums are used for therapeutic purposes to harness your capacity to reflect, express, restore, imagine and integrate mind and body.
 In Expressive Therapy the creative process becomes the pathway to emotional wellbeing and supports healthful coping strategies to deal with life challenges.